How to Manage Losing an Erection

 - Sometimes people have an erection problem if they’re tired, anxious or have drunk too much alcohol

 - Some men, especially if they’re young, can lose an erection when using a condom during sex or soon after using it.
 This might be because the condom makes them lose their concentration or their arousal.
 We always recommend using condoms, so if you’re worried that condoms are causing you to lose erections we recommend you talk to a healthcare professional for advice.
-We don’t recommend you avoid using condoms
+We do not recommend you avoid using condoms

 An ongoing situation